 The anesthetic ketamine is increasingly being used off-label for depression.
 The drug seems to work rapidly, but its long-term side effects are unknown.

 Two decades ago, ketamine was known as two things: an anesthetic used in pet surgery and a party drug nicknamed “special K” that was popular at raves.
 Now, it’s the hottest new treatment for depression that hasn’t responded despite psychotherapy or antidepressants.

 How hot?
 Very.
-Dozens of ketamine “clinics” have popped up across the United States over the past few years, offering hope to people whose depression doesn’t respond to treatment.
-You’ll find them offering infusions everywhere from big cities like New York, Houston and Los Angeles to Boise, Idaho, and Charleston, S.C.
+Dozens of ketamine clinics have popped up across the United States over the past few years, offering hope to people whose depression doesn’t respond to treatment.
+You’ll find them offering infusions everywhere from big cities like New York, Chicago and Los Angeles to Jackson, Wyoming, and Montpelier, Vermont.

-The clinics all offer a controversial medical treatment that’s approved by the FDA only as an anesthetic, not for depression.
+The clinics all offer a controversial medical treatment using ketamine infusions for depression.
+Ketamine is approved by the Food and Drug Administration (FDA) only as an anesthetic, not for depression.
 Ketamine is primarily used for starting and maintaining anesthesia.
-Your insurance company is unlikely to pay for ketamine infusions, the treatment’s long-term effects are unknown, and it may stop working over time.
+Your insurance company is unlikely to pay for ketamine infusions, the treatment’s long-term effects are unknown, and if it works, it may stop working over time.

-Here are five things you should know about ketamine as a treatment for depression:
+Here are six things you should know about ketamine as a treatment for depression:

 1. Ketamine is reserved for the worst cases